Allergy and Hypersensitivity - Immune Diseases

 If you are interested in Food Allergy, then click on the section devoted to that complicated and fascinating subject.

 Allergic reactions to drugs resemble food allergy more than inhalant allergy.
-Click on Drug Allergy for more information.
+Click on hay fever, asthma, rhinitis, otitis media, atopic dermatitis, urticaria, and anaphylaxis for more information.

 The list of allergic disorders is very long to search for her conditions disorders